ibm-cloud-architecture/refarch-integration/README.md

 * The inventory **database** is running on DB2 and is not directly accessed from API connect, but applying SOA principles, it is accessed via a Data Access Layer app.
 The server is *BrownDB2*.

-This set of projects are implementing the Hybrid integration reference architecture describe in IBM [Architecture Center - Hybrid Architecture](https://www.ibm.com/devops/method/content/architecture/hybridArchitecture#0_1) with some light changes as illustrated below:
+This set of projects are implementing the Hybrid integration reference architecture described in IBM [Architecture Center - Hybrid Architecture](https://www.ibm.com/cloud/garage/content/architecture/hybridArchitecture) with some light changes as illustrated below:
 ![RA](docs/hybrid-ra.png)
 * API Connect runs on premise
-* ESB is used to manage all SOA service
+* ESB is used to manage all SOA services
-* VPN or Secure Gateway is used to open secure tunneling between public cloud deployed applications and on-premise services.
+* VPN or Secure Gateway are used to open secure tunneling between public cloud deployed applications and on-premise services.

 The current implementation can run on private cloud and we are presenting this deployment in detail in [this article](docs/icp/README.md).